 Yes, you want to make money when you buy.
 Yes, you want to have good returns.
-(That’s why I encourage my clients to go where they’re treated best where they can get higher yields instead of the measly 2% they earn in many western economies.)
+(That’s why I encourage my clients to go where they’re treated best, where they can get higher yields instead of the measly 2% they earn in many western economies.)

-But I would rather invest in something with imperfect numbers that is going to have great value five, ten, even twenty years from now vs. a cheap property in some suburb where I could maybe get an extra fraction of a percent more yield in the immediate future.
+But I would rather invest in something with imperfect numbers that are going to have great value five, ten, even twenty years from now vs. a cheap property in some suburb where I could maybe get an extra fraction of a percent more yield in the immediate future.

 You have to think long-term.

 Focusing on minor fluctuations is missing the overall point.
 Instead, ask yourself what will happen in the long-term if you make this investment or business decision today.
 If it’s not going to matter five years from now, don’t give it more than five minutes of thought.

 I’ve seen this dilemma play out in the lives of my clients as well.

 Because of the overwhelming costs of US citizenship, many clients seek out a second passport so that they can renounce their US citizenship in favor of another, more tax-friendly citizenship in one of the countries with no income taxes or in the lump sum tax countries.

 But even when they understand the cost of maintaining their US citizenship, some clients opt for the slow route toward second citizenship and eventual renunciation because they’re afraid of a short-term loss.